tkragholm/sas7bdat-parser-rs/ROADMAP.md

   that downstream adapters (Arrow writer, serde consumer, etc.) can implement.
 - Ship reference adapters for common sinks (Arrow arrays/parquet files) so users can plug the parser straight into modern analytics stacks.
+- Stream Parquet column writers directly from SAS pages: keep Parquet column writers open for the lifetime of a row group, feed them consecutive SAS pages (rather than buffering entire row groups), and reuse fixed-size scratch buffers so we eliminate the `extend_columnar` allocations entirely.
+Combine this with optional uncompressed/dictionary-off writer properties for maximum throughput.
+- SIMD/memcpy column encoders: for numeric widths copy an entire column via `memcpy`/SIMD lanes into the Parquet buffers, while character columns share a single arena + offset index so we allocate strings only once per row group.
+- Parallel column flushing: when staging full row groups, use Rayon to flush/write columns concurrently so multi-core machines can keep column encoders saturated.

 These steps keep the parser lean while opening the door to high-throughput, streaming conversions from legacy SAS files into contemporary columnar formats.